TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/HowTos/ResourcesPathResolving.md

 ## YDA solution

-**YDA** works with named groups of resources.
-Each group has either it's top directory or consists from single file (stylesheets and scripts case only).
+**YDA** works with **named groups of resources**.
+Each group has either it's top directory or consists from single file (possible for stylesheets and scripts case only).
 In the below example, we have group **StaticPreview** represented by single stylesheet **01-Source/Infrastructure/Elements/Client/StaticPreview/AllStyles.styl** and group **Articles** of images:

 ```yaml